radekg/kafka-cluster-tools/README.md

 ### Java

-In Java, thi is a little bit more complicated because there is no way to take advantage of automatic class inference.
+In Java, this is a little bit more complicated because there is no way to take advantage of automatic type inference.

 First, a class we would like to serialize / deserialize: